 Most of you carry firearms on a daily basis and want to do the right thing.
 What would you do if you were driving on a busy street in the middle of the day and you see a young male fighting with a woman who is screaming about being raped?
 There’s a lot to learn from this scenario.

 1) Know what you are getting into.
-The law generally allows you to use deadly force to defend an innocent third party from what you believe is likely to result in serious injury or death.
+The law generally allows you to use deadly force to defend an innocent third party from what you believe is a crime likely to result in serious injury or death.
 The key word here is “innocent”.
 A robber resisting arrest is not an innocent third party no matter how many times she yells “rape”.
 You can testify all you want about what she said and how you thought she was being attacked.
 It won’t matter much as you wither under the prosecutor’s questions:

 “You claim you thought she was being raped.
 Were any of her clothes removed?
 Were any of the “suspect’s” clothes removed?”